 The development of the device was carried out by a multidisciplinary team of UPAEP students and professors, advised by a mentor team made up of specialists from AEM and NASA.

-The team developed the project following NASA's Space Systems Engineering methodology, which allowed the project to be carried out in a timely manner and according to previously specified quality standards and passed environmental tests in NASA's laboratories.
+The team developed the project following NASA's Space Systems Engineering methodology, which allowed the project to be carried out promptly and according to previously specified quality standards and passed environmental tests in NASA's laboratories.

 Yucatan dresses NASA scientists